107208579/tracking/shortcuts/README.md

 <br />

 ## Downloads
-The below listed shortcuts have a 'Settings' section at the top each shortcut which allows for configuration and customisation.
+In 'Edit' mode, the below shortcuts have a 'Settings' section at the top each shortcut which allows for configuration and customisation.
 A description of all settings can be found further down below.

 <div align="center">